smithWEBtek/voter/README.md

 8. The Voter Object is updated with the chosen preference and saved to the PostgreSQL database.

-9. The map is updated with a map point icon:
+9. The map is updated with a colored map point icon based on the Voter's preference
-	- The Voter's preference is shown by color
 	- Green = Support
 	- Red = Oppose
 	- Yellow = Undecided

-9. The Voter is prompted/invited to:
-	- Complete a survey of election topics.
-	- Attend a local informational event.

-## Campaign Manager View
+## Views

-- The Campaign Manager is given an unpublished URL directing them to their view of the map.

-- At the url, the Campaign Manager is required to login and authenticate.
+- The app includes 3 views including Boston, New England and US national view.

 - The map displays the entire voter database table, with markers colored by the preference of each individual voter

-- A D3 bar graph shows interesting visual representation of the data
+- A D3 bar graph shows a visual representation of the data
-- Analysis is performed to identify:

-	- Areas of highest density of SUPPORTING voters
-		- To convert voters to advocates
-		- To convert advocates to campaign volunteers
-		- To convert campaign volunteers to campaign workers

-	- Areas of highest density of OPPOSING voters
-		- To stage informational events
-		- To go door to door, wining hearts and minds
-		- To convert opposers to supporters